AguaClara/aguaclara_tutorial/AguaClara_Interactive_Tutorial.md

 This tutorial will go over how to write in Markdown, how to code in Python, how to run your code using Hydrogen, and how to use Teletype and GitHub in Atom.

 # How To View This Markdown File
 To view this file in a nice format, press `Cntrl + Shift + M` in Atom.
-You should now see a preview window that shows what the source code looks like when it's formatted. ***Note that all the interactive parts of this tutorial need to be completed in the source code format.***
+You should now see a preview window that shows what the source code looks like when it's formatted. **(Note: All the interactive parts of this tutorial need to be completed in the source code format.)**

 # How To Modify This Markdown File Without Changing It For Others
 Because this tutorial exists on a repository that all of AguaClara can access, any change that you make in this file will make that change for all other members after you `commit` and `push`.
 In order to avoid this, you should make a personal GitHub repository, clone it to your local drive, and copy this file into it.
 To make a personal repository, go to the [GitHub website](https://github.com).
-Click on the green `New repository` button, and create a repository named "Personal", and clone it using Atom. ***Note: This repository should not exist within the AguaClara GitHub organization, but rather should be tied to your personal account***.
+Click on the green `New repository` button, and create a repository named "Personal", and clone it using Atom. **(Note: This repository should not exist within the AguaClara GitHub organization, but rather should be tied to your personal account)**.

-Alternatively, you can fork this repository, but for the sake of practicing how to clone, you should not try this.
+Alternatively, if you're a GitHub expert, you can modify this file without changing it for others by forking the `aguaclara_tutorial` repository. **(Note: Only attempt this if you really know what you're doing)**.

 You can find a GitHub tutorial [here](https://github.com/AguaClara/aguaclara_tutorial/wiki/Tutorial:-GitHub-Basics) to go over anything related to GitHub.